How a soccer final might be decided by an obscure Soviet-era conflict

 He is from neighboring Armenia, which is locked in conflict with Azerbaijan over the disputed territory of Nagorno-Karabakh.

-Since then Armenian forces have controlled the territory.
-Negotiations chaired by the U.S., Russia and France have seen little progress, and border skirmishes still claim several lives each year.
+Since then, Armenian forces have controlled the territory.
+Negotiations chaired by the United States, Russia and France have seen little progress, and border skirmishes still claim several lives each year.

 Given the volatile atmosphere, Uefa, the sport's governing body in Europe, said it had "sought and received assurances" about Mkhitaryan's safety "from the highest authorities in the country."